ethersphere/swarm/swarm/docs/sw^3/storage.rst

 * the expiry date of the receipt has not passed
 * sufficient funds are sent alongside to compensate the peer for uploading the chunk in case of a refuted challenge

-The last point above is designed to disincentivise frivolous litigation, i.e., bombarding the blockchain with bogus challanges potentially causing a DoS attack.
+The last point above is designed to disincentivise frivolous litigation, i.e., bombarding the blockchain with bogus challenges potentially causing a :dfn:`DoS attack`.

 ..  index:: DoS

 A challenge is open for a fixed amount of time, the end of which essentially is the deadline to refute the challenge.
 The challenge is refuted if the chunk is presented (additional ways are discussed below).
 Refutation of a challenge is easy to validate by the contract since it only involves checking that the hash of the presented chunk matches the receipt.
 This challenge scheme is the simplest way (i) for the defendants to refute the challenge as well as (ii) to make the actual data available for the nodes that needs it.

 In normal operation, litigation should be so rare that it may be necessary to introduce a practice of regular :dfn:`audits` to test nodes' compliance with distribution rules.
 In such cases the challenge can carry a flag which when set would indicate that providing the actual chunk, (ii) above, is unnecessary.
-In order to reduce network traffic, in such cases presenting the chunk can be replaced by providing a *proof of custody*.
+In order to reduce network traffic, in such cases presenting the chunk can be replaced by providing a :dfn:`proof of custody`.
 Note that in order not to burden the live chain, audits could happen off chain and they would only make it to the blockchain if foul play is detected.
 Conversely, if such auditing is a regular automated process, then litigation will typically be initiated as part of escalating a failed audit.
-:cite:`ethersphere2016smash` describes such just such an audit protocol using the smash proof of custody construct.
+:cite:`ethersphere2016smash` describes such an audit protocol using the smash proof of custody construct.

 The outcome of a challenge
 -------------------------------------